 On the above website, there is also further information about this challenge.
-To access the second part you have to solve stage 1 at first.
-The description for stage 3 will become available after you solve the respective preceding stage.
+To access the third part you have to solve stages 1 and 2 at first.
 All three stages can be solved by exploiting the Heartbleed bug.
 When solved correctly, you will find a codeword for each part.